 Along with formal education, it's helpful for aspiring newspaper journalists to have relevant work experience.
 Many employers prefer to hire those who have experience with meeting deadlines and working with other journalists.
 Because of this, many programs require an internship or a minimum amount of published work.
 Some internship opportunities may be general and others may be with a specific newspaper department.

-According to the U.S. Bureau of Labor Statistics (BLS), individuals will face strong competition for newspaper jobs, especially with publications in large cities or those that are syndicated nationally (www.bls.gov).
-Jobs for all news analysts, reporters and correspondents (including those in TV and other forms of media) are expected to decline by fourteen percent from 2012-2022.
+According to the U.S. Bureau of Labor Statistics (BLS), individuals will face strong competition for newspaper jobs, especially with publications in large cities or those that are syndicated nationally.
+Jobs for all reporters and correspondents (including those in TV and other forms of media) are expected to decline by 12 percent from 2018-2028.
 The availability of online news sources and their ability to publish stories immediately has hurt the newspaper industry.
 The best opportunities for entry-level newspaper journalists may be with smaller publications.
 Those who can write on scientific and technical subjects may also find more opportunities.

-According to the BLS, the median annual income for reporters and correspondents was $35,600 as of 2013.
+According to the BLS, the average annual income for reporters and correspondents was $55,530 as of 2018, though those working for newspaper, periodical, book, and directory publishers earned a median of $46,550.
 Location was a major determinant of the salary range, but even among big cities the range can vary dramatically.

 Newspaper journalists work under tight deadlines to gather relevant information about a news story and produce a written article for publication.
 A relevant degree and work experience will help those who are pursuing a career in newspaper journalism to compete for job openings in this field.